dark81/ansible-role-logstash/README.md

 A list of Logstash plugins that should be installed.

+    logstash_configs:
+      - 01-beats-input.conf
+      - 30-elasticsearch-output.conf

+A list of predefined configs, which will be installed to `/etc/logstash/conf.d`.

 ## Generating a Self-signed certificate

 For utmost security, you should use your own valid certificate and keyfile, and update the `logstash_ssl_*` variables in your playbook to use your certificate.